Rubber pad forming: Technique

 In the rubber pad forming process only a milled lower die is required on which a metal plate is placed.
 Afterwards, the shape of the lower die is pressed in the plate with the rubber mold.
 In most cases, the contour, hole patterns and the like will be cut with a 3D laser cutter.

 The simplicity of the rubber press tool causes tooling costs to be around 85 to 90% lower than those of regular deep drawing while the variable costs are higher.
 This combination makes rubber pad pressing very suitable for smaller and medium-sized series (up to 5,000-10,000 pieces per year), even though traditional cutting, lace, welding, finishing etc. is used more due to the unfamiliarity with rubber pad forming.

-380 Ton Rubber Pad Press

 Rubber pad forming has been used in production lines for many years.
 Up to 60% of all sheet metal parts in the aerospace industry are fabricated using this process.

 The most relevant applications are indeed in the aerospace field.
 It is frequently used in prototyping shops and for the production of kitchenware.
 For a decade, rubber pad pressing has developed greatly into a widely used technology for many industrial applications.